improvedk/improve.dk/source/_posts/speaking-at-ndc/speaking-at-ndc.md

 date: 2012-03-27
 tags: [Conferences & Presenting]
 ---
-Just before departing for SQLConnections in Vegas and SQLBits in London, I got notified that I’ve been selected for two presentations at the Norwegian Developers Conference in Oslo, June 6-8th!
+Just before departing for SQLConnections in Vegas and SQLBits in London, I got notified that I've been selected for two presentations at the Norwegian Developers Conference in Oslo, June 6-8th!

 download_2.jpg

 <!-- more -->

-I’ve never been to NDC before but I’ve heard lots of good stuff, as well as seen various clips from the recorded videos.
-I’m especially excited to participate in a developer oriented conference, given that I’ve been focusing most of my time on SQL Server dedicated events over the last year.
+I've never been to NDC before but I've heard lots of good stuff, as well as seen various clips from the recorded videos.
+I'm especially excited to participate in a developer oriented conference, given that I've been focusing most of my time on SQL Server dedicated events over the last year.
 Lots of interesting new people and sessions to see!

-As mentioned, I’ll be presenting two sessions:
+As mentioned, I'll be presenting two sessions:

 ## Revealing the SQL Server Magic